Joe Exotic Is Terrified Of Big Cats & Other Wild Reveals From The 'Tiger King' Reunion

 Saffery has had to rewatch that horrific moment over and over again — and not just because of Tiger King.
 “There was a time and place where we actually used it as a safety video,” Saffery said.
 When asked if he was compensated for the footage, Saffery said, “We didn’t even have any further of a conversation than, ‘This should be the one thing people need to see before they decide if this is a career move they wanna make.’”

-People Are Not Observing Social Distancing & Coming Up To The Cast To Say Hi (Mostly In Walmart)
+People Are Not Observing Social Distancing & Coming Up To The Cast To Say Hi (Mostly In The Supermarket)

 Advertisement